How to Build an Online Community

 How to Build an Online Community in 6 Steps

-Jumping right into the basics of creating online communities, here’s how you can start yours.
+Jumping right into the basics here’s how you can start yours.

 Step 1 – Determine Purpose and Identity